David M. Strom

-David M. Strom (born about 1959) is an experimental high energy particle physicist on the faculty of the University of Oregon.
+David M. Strom (born around 1959) is an experimental high energy particle physicist on the faculty of the University of Oregon.

 Early life and education

 Strom was born in Montana in 1957, the son of Kathryn Jean (née Mattill) and Herbert Edward Strom.
 He was awarded a B.A. in Physics and Mathematics in 1980 at St. Olaf College.
 He earned a Ph.D. in Physics in 1986 at the University of Wisconsin–Madison, with his dissertation, Measurement of the D0 lifetime, advised by Sau Lan Wu.

 Strom is married to Katja Heide, and they have two sons.

 Career

 After earning his Ph.D., Strom was a research associate at Madison for a year.
-He was a McCormick Fellow at the University of Chicago for two years, and he became a research associate there from 1989–1991.
+He was a McCormick Fellow at the University of Chicago for two years, and he became a research associate there from 1989 to 1991.

 Strom joined the physics faculty at the University of Oregon in 1991.
 He researches topics in experimental high energy physics, including "Quantum black hole production in proton-proton collisions, Higgs (in beyond the Standard Model Scenarios), triggering at hadron colliders, detectors and electronics for linear colliders, precision electroweak measurements, ATLAS".

-From 2001–2002, Strom served as a member of the University Senate at the University of Oregon.
+From 2001 to 2002, Strom served as a member of the University Senate at the University of Oregon.